Last updated on February 16, 2026

 Packs

-You can use both gold or gems to buy eight-card boosters for any of the sets available on MTGA in the packs section, from the latest set all the way back to original Ixalan and even Kaladesh and Amonkhet Remastered.
+You can use either gold or gems to buy eight-card boosters for any of the sets available on MTGA in the packs section, from the latest set all the way back to original Ixalan and even Kaladesh and Amonkhet Remastered.
+The Alchemy packs are mostly like the regular packs with the exception of the noncommons, which will be from the small digital-only Alchemy set tied to the main set.
 The mythic pack greatly increases the chance the rare slot will be a mythic in the eight-card booster.
-This is the only way to “directly” buy new cards, but just one way to get new cards on Arena.
+This is the main way to โdirectlyโ buy new cards, but just one way to get new cards on Arena.

-Unlike the gems page, the price per pack stays the same regardless of how much currency you spend.
-The only thing you can get for spending more currency are the buy-a-box promos for buying packages of 45 and 90 packs.
+Unlike real-life cheap booster boxes and the gems section, the price per pack stays the same regardless of how much you spend.
+The only thing you can get for spending more currency is a buy-a-box promo card style for buying a package of 45 or 90 packs.

 Daily Deals